Guide to High Potential Mentoring Programs

 Two men and a woman sitting at laptops in a training session for high-potential leadership mentoring programs.

-High potential employees are those that have shown the capacity to take on the rigors commonly associated with leadership roles.
-That definition is intentionally broad because what “high potential” means can and should be adjusted to fit the needs and culture of your organization.
+High potential employees are those who have shown the capacity to take on the rigors commonly associated with leadership roles.
+That definition is intentionally broad because what “high potential” means can, and should, be adjusted to fit the needs and culture of your organization.

-Quite often, managers and leaders will more organically determine who is high potential based on experience.
-But you should have a more formalized process and rubric, which you use to qualify a team member as having high leadership potential.
+Quite often, managers and leaders will more organically determine who is a high potential based on experience.
+But you should have a more formalized process or structured approach, which you use to qualify a team member as having high leadership potential.
+One way to identify high potential employees is to make use of the 9 box grid, a visual tool widely used by talent development and HR professionals in categorizing employees based on their performance and potential.
 Doing so reduces the impact of personal biases and creates a better framework around an equitable approach to promotion.

 If you need something more specific as far as the type of qualities indicative of high potential employees, consider the following list: